-What Is Eclampsia in Dogs?
+What Is Eclampsia?

-Signs of Eclampsia in Dogs
+Symptoms of Eclampsia in Dogs

-Causes of Eclampsia in Dogs
+What Causes Eclampsia in Dogs?

 If your veterinarian diagnoses your dog with eclampsia, it is important to begin treatment immediately.
 The dog will be admitted to the hospital and administered intravenous calcium while being closely monitored.
 The calcium must be given slowly and carefully to avoid complications such as arrhythmia (irregular heart rate) and bradycardia (slow heart rate).
 Additional medications may be used to control signs like seizures and muscle stiffness.

 Once calcium levels return to normal, the dog will be sent home with oral calcium and vitamin D supplements.
 It is generally best for the puppies to stop nursing for about 12-24 hours.
 They should be given a canine milk replacement formula until it is safe for the mother to nurse again.
-The puppies should be weaned off their mother's milk as soon as possible.
+However, the puppies should be weaned off their mother's milk as soon as possible.

-How to Prevent Eclampsia in Dogs
+How to Prevent Eclampsia

 Your vet may recommend starting calcium supplementation at the end of gestation or after whelping if your dog has a high risk of developing eclampsia.
 Puppies may need to be supplemented with formula beginning around three to four weeks of age to avoid the decrease of the mother's calcium levels.
 Risk factors include: